paragoner1/crisis-companion/DEMO_SCRIPT_SIMPLE.md

 ```bash
 $ cargo run --bin simple_direct_actions_test
 ```
 *"Let's see comprehensive emergency coverage.
-12 critical life-threatening emergencies.
+12 critical life-threatening emergencies with easily expandable database for new emergency types.
 Each with specific guidance and direct actions."*

 **Scene 5: Safety Features (1:05)**
 ```bash